tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 "Absolutely," Reine adds, her tone just a tad too sweet.

 Amber raises an eyebrow but decides not to push further.
 "So," she begins, trying to change the topic, "Tet is like Vietnamese Thanksgiving, right?
-Because I brought a casserole.”Reine laughs softly, "Not exactly, chère.
+Because I brought a casserole."

+Reine laughs softly, "Not exactly, chère.
 It’s more like New Year’s.
 It's a time for family and to celebrate fresh starts."

 Seeing an opportunity to lighten the mood, I chime in with a smirk, “You know, our previous secretary made the same mistake.
 Brought a turkey and everything.
 We never saw her again after that Tet dinner.
 What was her name?
 Gail?
 It’s still our most mysterious [cold](https://www.reddit.com/r/nosleep/comments/14c93t1/im_an_arctic_researcher_we_accidentally_released/) case.”